jacobdeichert/mask/README.md

 # mask 🎭

-`mask` is a CLI task runner defined by a simple markdown file.
+`mask` is a CLI task runner which is defined by a simple markdown file.
 It searches for a `maskfile.md` in the current directory which it then parses for commands and arguments.

 A `maskfile.md` is both a **human-readable document** and a **command definition**!
 Being documentation focused allows others to easily get started with your project's development setup by simply reading your `maskfile.md`.
 A nice advantage of using markdown is that syntax highlighting for code blocks is built-in to a lot of editors and renderers like GitHub itself.